Tensor rank and entanglement of pure quantum states: Nuclear rank of a tensor

 Assume that $\n=2^{\times d}$.
 Then $\eta(\cT)\le d-1$.
 It is shown in \cite{GFE09}, using the concentration of the Haar measure on the manifold of states in $\C^{2^{\times d}}$, that

-(Here the probabilities are considered with respect to the Haar measure on the $d$-qubit states.)
-The physical interpretation is that most of $d$-qubits are too entangled for $d\gg 1$ for quantum computations.
-A generalization to $\n=n^{\times d} $ for a fixed $n\ge 3$ and $d\gg 1$ is given in \cite{DM18}.
+where the probabilities are considered with respect to the unitarily invariant measure on the space of $d$-qubit states induced by the Haar measure on $U(2)^{\otimes d}$.
+The physical interpretation is that most of the $d$-qubits are strongly entangled for $d\gg 1$.
+A generalization to $\n=n^{\times d} $ for a fixed number $n\ge 3$ and $d\gg 1$ is given in \cite{DM18}.

 We now consider the symmetric tensors $\rS^d\C^n\subset \C^{n^{\times d}}$.
 A fundamental result of Banach \cite{Ban38} claims